Okysu/AI-Technology-Collection/README.md

 # If you use Bing Search
 # BING_SEARCH_API_KEY=[YOUR_BING_SEARCH_API_KEY]

+# If you use OpenAI Model, you can enhance the bing search results.
+# BING_ENHANCEMENT=true

 # Redis Configuration
 USE_LOCAL_REDIS=false
 LOCAL_REDIS_URL=redis://localhost:6379 # or redis://redis:6379 if you're using docker compose